-The CPT 2015 will have approximately 550 new, revised or deleted codes.
+The CPT 2015 will have approximately 550 new, revised, or deleted codes.
 It will also include revised guidelines and terminologies.
-These changes will affect the family medicine physicians, cardiologists, radiologists and internal medicine practitioners too.
-Similar to the other medical specialties, the family medicine will too have to gear up for dozens of new and revised vaccine codes in 2015.
+These changes will affect family medicine physicians, cardiologists, radiologists, and internal medicine practitioners too.
+Similar to other medical specialties, family medicine will have to gear up for dozens of new and revised vaccine codes in 2015.
 It will include additions of 90630 and 90654 codes for flu immunizations.
 Our Family Practice billing services team can provide you with high-quality and error-free patient demographic and Family Practice charge entry services.

 Two new vaccine codes will be added in 2015, just like it was done in 2014.
 These two new codes and descriptor changes for vaccination will include: